Private PET/CT serving Western Canada

-INITIO has nearly 20 years of diagnostic scanning experience offering immediate PET/CT scan availability for cancer, prostate cancer, cognitive impairment, cardiac sarcoidosis, and CT with or without contrast.
+INITIO has nearly 20 years of diagnostic scanning experience offering immediate PET/CT scan availability for cancer, cognitive impairment, cardiac sarcoidosis, and CT with or without contrast.
 INITIO is fully compliant with all DAP and CNSC accreditation requirements.

 2000 · INITIO opens Canada’s 1st PET clinic with the 1st FDG license.